 "The Napoleonic Digital Library offers access to thousands of "Napoleonic" documents in the widest sense of the term (books, articles, engravings, etc), either scanned or transcribed in their entirety and available on the web, which are related to the First or Second Empires or published on those periods.
 These freely accessible documents come from either from the Fondation Napoléon itself or from other libraries worldwide (such as, for example, the French Bibliothèque Nationale and the Spanish Biblioteca Nacional)."

 "This collection showcases 83 satirical prints, or caricatures, from the Napoleonic Period, all giving political commentary on events of the period.
 Fifty of the prints were created by French artists, and thirty-three by English artists.
-Nearly all of the French prints date from the last two years of Napoleon's reign, but the English prints represent a broader time period ranging from 1793 to 1815."
+Nearly all of the French prints date from the last two years of Napoleon's reign, but the English prints represent a broader time period ranging from 1793 to 1815.
+The prints are primarily original etchings with other printing methods represented.
+Most of them have been hand-colored. "